 Multicultural Student and Leader in Cleveland, Estados Unidos

 Hola!
 My full name is Jose Alberto Gonzalez Campos, but almost all my friends and colleagues on campus just call me Beto.
 I am a Mexican International Engineering Junior at CWRU (yea, I know, long description).
 My interests range from Mexican Soccer to Salsa Dancing.
 I am also in love with Aviation and Airplanes, as well as the Star Wars saga and DC Comic Universe (not Marvel).

 Due to this passion for aircraft, I am pursuing my B.S./M.S. in the areas of Aerospace and Mechanical Engineering.
 The MechE to learn how to be a full-hardcore engineer and the Aero to learn how to build, design, and fly airplanes; great decision to have both backgrounds (though, #TeamNoSleep).
-Also, since my first two years have been focusing on my mechanical track, I have developed an interest in the design process of products that could have impacts globally.
+Also, since my first two years have been focusing on my mechanical track, I have developed an interest in the design process of products that could have impacts globally, specially in developing nations.